Severson-Group/AMDC-Hardware/docs/PowerStack.md

 | ...         | ...          | ...                         | ...                        |
 | HB24        | INV8, Leg 3  | INV8_PWM5                   | INV8_PWM6                  |

+To view the mapping between the AMDC schematic labels, PicoZed pins, and Zynq-7000 balls used in Vivado, take a look at the Power Stack section of the [pin mapping document](https://github.com/Severson-Group/AMDC-Hardware/blob/develop/docs/RevD-PinMapping.md#power-stack-interface).

+#### Example Pseudo-Code for Driving Power Electronics

-In firmware, these sequences tend to be 0 indexed.
+In firmware, the above sequences tend to be 0 indexed.
 For example, in C code, to set a half-bridge duty ratio, the user would call the following C driver function:

 ```C
 pwm_set_duty(0, 0.5); // Set HB1 duty ratio to 50%